Rescuers save 86 migrants from boat near Canary Isles

 “They are Senegalese, Gambians, Guineans, Sierra Leoneans… Most of the time, they are foreigners,” he said.

-He said people chose to leave from Kafountine because it is surrounded by islands and inlets which provide hiding places for people smugglers and migrants.
+He said people chose to leave from Kafountine because it is surrounded by islands and inlets that provide hiding places for people smugglers and migrants.

 “As a local authority, we have tried to raise awareness, but the state’s silence is regrettable – there are very few gendarmes on the ground (to stop them) and we lack the resources,” he said.